Sophiesheffield77/Sophiesheffield77/README.md

 Here are some ideas to get you started:

-- 🔭 I’m a student at Wayne State College
+<p> I’m a student at Wayne State College </p>

-- 🌱 I’m currently studying Graphic Design with a minor in Web Page and App Development
+<p> I’m currently studying Graphic Design with a minor in Web Page and App Development. </p>
 -
 I look forward to learning more about computer programming through this course and being able to apply it to my work and to future professions!
 -->